Omnia-Modelling/frontendassignment/README.md

   - Focus on basic functionalities; thorough testing is not required for this assignment.

 - **Feedback:**
-  - Submit what you have, even if its not finished.
+  - Submit what you have, even if its not finished or does not look exactly like the design in the image above!

 Good luck, and we look forward to seeing your creativity in action!